Kujdanowiaspis

-Kujdanowiaspis is an extinct genus of actinolepid placoderm from the Early Devonian of Nyrkiv, Ukraine and Poland.
-As an actinolepid, it is among the most basal of all placoderms.
-Kujdanowiaspis is only known from many well-preserved fragmentary head shield and skull fossils.
-After revising the genus in 2010, Dupret left three species within the genus: K. buczacziensis, K. podolica and possibly also K. zychi.
+Kujdanowiaspis is an extinct genus of arthrodire placoderm fish from the Early Devonian of Podolia (Ukraine), Poland and Spain.
+Kujdanowiaspis is known from many fragmentary head shields and body armours.

+Classification

+Kujdanowiaspis consists of three species, all described in 1934: Kujdanowiaspis buczacziensis (type species), Kujdanowiapsis podolica, and Kudjanowiaspis rectiformis - although the independent status of K. rectiformis is in doubt, and is instead most likely K. podolica.
+Kujdanowiaspis zychi was also named and described by Stensiö in 1945, but was reassigned to the new genus Erikaspis in 2007.

+Kujdanowiaspis is one of the more basal members of the order Arthrodira, as shown in the cladogram below:

 Description

-Because of the consistently poor preservation of Kujdanowiaspis fossils, little is known about its physiology.
-What is known about it is typical of Actinolepid placoderms, and it could be compared to the better known primitive arthrodires such as Dicksonosteus or Actinolepis.
+Because of the poor preservation of Kujdanowiaspis fossils, little is known about its physiology.
+What is known about it is typical of actinolepid placoderms, and it can compared to the better known primitive arthrodires such as Dicksonosteus or Actinolepis.
 It had a very pronounced, serrated spinal plate, giving it an almost lunate dorsal silhouette.

-Its body is wide and flat, suggesting a benthic lifestyle.
+The body of Kujdanowiaspis is slightly wider than high, with large spinal plates protruding laterally, suggesting a benthic lifestyle.
+The body armour of the genus Erikaspis is much flatter.

 Its jaws were comparatively underdeveloped in comparison to the more robust-jawed arthrodires that would come after it, such as Dunkleosteus and Coccosteus, indicating that it likely subsisted primarily on smaller, softer-bodied animals such as mollusks or worms instead of larger, tougher prey animals.